Jayant-129/Realtime-Orderbook/README.md

 - Optimized re-rendering with React.memo and useMemo
 - Debounced user inputs to prevent excessive API calls
 - Background data cleanup to prevent memory leaks

-## Future Enhancements

-- [ ] Portfolio simulation across multiple assets
-- [ ] Historical data analysis and backtesting
-- [ ] Advanced order types (Stop-loss, Take-profit)
-- [ ] Real-time P&L tracking for simulated positions
-- [ ] Integration with additional exchanges

----

-**Note**: This application is developed as part of a technical assessment and is intended for demonstration purposes only.
-It should not be used for actual trading decisions.